ha-manel/Todo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse To-Do list
+# To-Do list

-> This is a Microverse (@microverseinc) project in which I created a To-do list using webpack.
+> A todo list app in which the user can add new tasks, edit, complete or delete them.
+The user can also clear all the completed tasks.

 ## Requirements